sentclose/sentc-docs/docs/protocol/README.md

 #### Starting the rotation

-This is all done in the client.
+The client all does this.

 1. A new symmetric key, public/private key pair, and for user groups a new sign/verify key pair will be created.
-2. Like group create, the private key will be encrypted by the new group key
+2. Like group creation, the private key will be encrypted by the new group key
 3. An ephemeral key will be created to encrypt the new group symmetric key
 4. The ephemeral key is then encrypted by the previous group key
 5. Optional sign the encrypted group key with the user sign key